 We support the creation of community gardens around the world, as we are convinced that these local cultures of proximity and self-subsistence constitute a food and economic alternative for families most in need.

-The consumption of fresh fruits and vegetables grown in these vegetable gardens also contributes to the health of those we help, too often accustomed to subsisting on mediocre foods.
+The consumption of fresh fruits and grown in these gardens also contributes to the health of those we help, all too often familiar with unhealthy and banal foods.

-Community gardens, whether communal, collective, shared, rural or urban, are seeing a new upsurge, including in industrialized countries.
-They represent a food and social alternative for the families most in need.
-When they are ecological or in permaculture, they have another asset, enabling the learning of responsible growing and healthy eating.
+Community gardens, whether communal, collective, shared, rural or urban, are gaining in popularity: including in industrialized countries.
+They represent a food alternative and create a local community for the families most in need.
+When the gardens are ecological or permaculture, they have another asset, enabling the learning of responsible growing and healthy eating.

-Stop Hunger supports community gardent in Brazil, Chile, Canada, Cambodia, France, Italy, the Netherlands and Uruguay.
+Stop Hunger supports community gardens in Bolivia, Brazil, Cambodia, China, the United States, India, Madagascar and Romania.

-- In France, we financed the experimental project of an urban community vegetable garden of Restos du Coeur in which a dozen people, who had previously been in a precarious situation, were trained in market gardening and harvest vegetables and receive salaries.
+- In France, we financed Restos du Coeur’s experimental project of an urban community vegetable garden, where a dozen people, who had previously been in a precarious situation, were taught how to garden and harvest vegetables.
 The fresh and naturally grown products are then distributed daily to others in need, helping to improve their nutrition.
-In one year, the kitchen garden of Montreuil and its employees reintegrating society produced nearly three tons of vegetables.
+In one year, the kitchen garden of Montreuil and its employees reintegrating into society produced nearly three tons of vegetables.